Here are five questions to ask yourself at least twice a year to help you improve your rate of learning.

-I came up with these in response to “Need good interview questions for startup founders” on Hacker News, deriving them from questions we have been asking in our Founder Story series.
+I came up with these 5 questions to ask yourself in response to “Need good interview questions for startup founders” on Hacker News, deriving them from questions we have been asking in our Founder Story series.

-Inspired as well by “Forget your Blog: 5 Reasons to Keep a Personal Log”
+Inspired as well by Robert Gaal‘s “Forget your Blog: 5 Reasons to Keep a Personal Log”

 There is a scene in the movie Weird Science where the main character looks up something in his so-called “log.”

 “You keep a diary!?”, the other geek asks.